ZisongXu/PBPF/README.md

 <br>

-# 🛠️ Quick Setup and Installation:
+# 🛠️ Experimental Environment Configuration and Installation:

 We recommend using the Singularity container provided in our codebase (see the [Singularity installation guide](https://docs.sylabs.io/guides/3.0/user-guide/index.html)) to run the PBPF algorithm.